From black hole to one-dimensional chain: parity symmetry breaking and kink formation: Boundary conditions and numerical schemes

-The ansatz of the fields \eqref{ansatz} is self-consistent with the EoMs \eqref{eq2} since there are four independent equations to solve four real functions.
+We set the ansatz of fields as $\Psi=\Psi(t,z,x),\ M_t=M_t(t,z,x), \ M_z=M_z(t,z,x),\ M_x=M_x(t,z,x)$, and we have turned off the fields $M_y$.
+In this ansatz we assume a homogeneous dependence on the $y$-direction, besides we set the periodic boundary condition along $x$-direction.
+Thus, the boundary field theory is effectively one-dimensional.
+The above ansatz of the fields is self-consistent with the EoMs \eqref{eq2} since there are four independent equations to solve four real functions.
 We should stress that the inclusion of $M_z$ is important since we are woking in the Eddington-Finkelstein coordinates.
 Even in the static case we cannot exclude $M_z$, instead $M_z=M_t/f(z)$ in static.
-See the Appendix for the details.
+See the Appendix \ref{appa} for details.